 Another thing we noticed while driving in NZ is the staggering amount of road-killed brushtail possums.
-The possums were introduced to New Zealand in the 1800s to develop the fur trade, and as most such introductions it turned into a disaster.
+The possums were introduced to New Zealand in the 1800s to develop the fur trade, and like most such introductions, it turned into a disaster.
 In the absence of natural predators, brushtail possums have spread throughout most parts of NZ and now number in their tens of millions.

-Apart from playing a role in the spread of bovine tuberculosis and causing economic damage, the exploded population of possums is altering the composition of New Zealand’s forests by selectively browsing some of the native species as well as putting additional pressure on populations of native birds through egg and chick predation.
+Apart from playing a role in the spread of bovine tuberculosis and causing economic damage, the exploded population of possums is altering the composition of New Zealand’s forests by selectively browsing some of the native species and putting additional pressure on populations of native birds through egg and chick predation.

-While the New Zealand Conservation Department is attempting to control the possum population through poisoning champagnes, total eradication of the unwanted invaders doesn’t seem to be feasible.
+While the New Zealand Conservation Department is attempting to control the possum population through poisoning champagnes, total eradication of the unwanted invaders doesn’t seem feasible.

 Unfortunately, as they feed, their talons lock on the body of their prey, effectively anchoring them to the highway.
-When the bird is spooked by an approaching vehicle its immediate reaction is to lift off but the possum that it was feeding on is just too heavy for the bird to lift and the car is approaching too fast for the bird to realize it and so the bird itself gets mowed down on the highway right next to its dinner.
+When the bird is spooked by an approaching vehicle, its immediate reaction is to lift off.
+Still, the possum that it was feeding on is just too heavy for the bird to lift, and the car is approaching too fast for the bird to realize it, and so the bird itself gets mowed down on the highway right next to its dinner.

 We spent the rest of the day in Queenstown dining, shopping, watching street musicians and picking up last-minute souvenirs.
 Seven days wasn’t anywhere near enough to properly explore the island, but it was enough to get a good sense of the place, which in reality is all that most of us – modern-day travellers get from our short trips away.

 - 11 Fun Things to do in Rotorua, New Zealand without a car

 - Bird watching on Lake Rotorua – an acidic lake inside a volcano crater in New Zealand